• Skip to primary navigation

 Physical Therapy Documentation Examples

-The examples below are for a sample patient in the outpatient setting, but similar wording for the subjective, assessment, and goals can be used in the neuro, home health, skilled nursing, or acute rehab setting.
+These examples will give you an idea of how you might perform a patient’s documentation.
+Although they are written for a sample patient in an outpatient setting, you can use similar wording for the subjective, objective, and assessment goals in other settings (such as neuro, home health, skilled nursing, or acute rehab).

 Physical Therapy Evaluation Example